aws-neuron/aws-neuron-sdk/general/setup/index.rst

-This section walks you through the various options to install Neuron.
+This section walks you through the various options to install and upgrade Neuron.
 You have to install Neuron on Trainium and Inferentia powered instances to enable deep-learning acceleration.

 .. card:: PyTorch Neuron (``torch-neuronx``) Setup for  ``Inf2`` & ``Trn1`` / ``Trn1n`` Instances